underscoreio/shapeless-guide/src/pages/poly/poly.md

     The singleton type is there---we just don't see it.

  3. We're using a helper method, `at`, to define cases.
-    This lets us eliminate a lot of boilerplate such as writing out full definitions of `Result` and `apply`.
+    This acts as an instance constructor method as discussed in Section [@sec:generic:idiomatic-style]),
+    which eliminates a lot of boilerplate.

 Syntactic differences aside,
 the shapeless version of `myPoly` is functionally